kevinhenry/reading-notes/README.md

 **I'm also a breaker of things.**
 **This is a collection of my reading notes taken along my journey in learning to code**

+## Things I want to know more about

 # **Code 401 - Advanced Software Development**

 # **Code 301 - Intermediate Software Development**